History of South African citizenship: British authority

 The British aimed to adjust the cultural life of colonial society to the legal realities of British rule.
 This meant imposing their system of beliefs, their organisational methods, and their political idiosyncrasies on the colonised groups as well developing new ones.
 After an unsuccessful attempt to claim the colony in 1795, the British permanently established their control between 1806 and 1815.
 An influx of British pioneers entered the colony, introducing the English language to the region and setting up new frontier settlements.
 In 1822, the court system was Anglicised, posing a significant disadvantage to Afrikaans-speaking individuals.
 Incentives were offered to teachers who conducted their lessons in English, resulting in a transition from Dutch to English education with adverse long-term effects on Afrikaner education levels.
 The British introduced the Roman Dutch law system.
-Law enforcement and court systems were centralised by the British, countering the Boer tradition of small, local courts and decentralized democracy.
+Law enforcement and court systems were centralised by the British, countering the Boer tradition of small, local courts and decentralised democracy.

 Abolition of slavery

 Under British rule, relations with the Afrikaners were harmonious at first, but a growing ethnic tension began as the British began to assert their political and cultural dominance over the Boers.
-While British colonists maintained their British citizenship, this status was extended neither to the Boers nor the Africa and Asia populations who all became British subjects.
+While British colonists maintained their British citizenship, this status was extended neither to the Boers nor the African and Asian populations who all became British subjects.

 Nevertheless, the British also imported liberal, post-Enlightenment values.
-The Slave Trade Act 1807 abolished the slave trade throughout the British empire and established humanitarian guidelines restricting slave-owners.
+The Slave Trade Act 1807 abolished the slave trade throughout the British Empire and established humanitarian guidelines restricting slave-owners.
 Despite protests by slave owners, the slaves were legally liberated throughout the British Empire by the Slavery Abolition Act 1833.
 The emancipation of the Khoikhoi and other non-Europeans was the result of considerable pressure from various missionary groups within the colony rather than from the metropole.
 The introduction of circuit courts specifically for upholding claims from former slaves against former masters led to the "Black circuit" commissions, which aroused considerable public outcry when the law was actually enforced in cases of black men against white men.

 Between 1809 and 1823, Du Pré Alexander, 2nd Earl of Caledon established a series of policies addressing the pressing issue of landlessness that emancipation had created.
 Collectively, these policies formed a paternalistic code that gave the former slaves some protection but also relegated them to the lowest status in society.
 In 1828, Ordinance 50 made it possible for blacks and Asians to own property, abolished the requirement that they carry identification passes, and required employers to provide contracts for all work.
 While the content of this law was clearly intended to aid the former-slave populations, these measures were implemented minimally if at all and inequalities between the races persisted.